Single, childless and nearing 40, I saw one real option

 I am a single mother by choice.
 Yet I was raised in a Christian, conservative home, where I grew up believing in the traditional family unit.
 And I was taught that there was an order to achieving it.
 First, fall in love.
 Second, marry a man.
 Third, start a family.

-Now in my fourth decade, only one has proven true for me -- and it isn't the first.
+Now in my fifth decade, only one has proven true for me -- and it isn't the first.

 On the day that I turned 30, I journaled that I would think about becoming a mother should I still be single at 38.
 What that looked like, I didn't exactly know.
 It was a promise to myself, maybe to God.

-Note: Correction: This piece initially stated Lenti is in her fourth decade and has been amended to reflect that she is in her fifth decade.